-- 37. WFP's development assistance will concentrate on the poorest, most food-insecure people bypassed by conventional development efforts, enabling them to meet their short-term food needs in ways that build longer-term human and physical assets.
+- 46. WFP's development assistance will concentrate on the poorest, most food-insecure people bypassed by conventional development efforts, enabling them to meet their short-term food needs in ways that build longer-term human and physical assets.
 Food aid will be provided only when food consumption is inadequate for good health and productivity, where lasting physical assets or human capital will be created and where these assets and food consumption effects will benefit poor, food-insecure households and communities.
 Food will be targeted at the right time to the neediest countries, to the neediest populations in food-insecure areas (geographic targeting) and to intended beneficiaries, for example by using household food surveys or self-selection.
 Indicators will be developed to signal when food aid is needed, and when it is no longer needed.
-Emphasis will be placed on participatory approaches: development of proactive partnerships, especially with national governments, cost-effectiveness in terms of achieving development results, results-oriented monitoring and reporting, introduction of new approaches, and improved quality through rigorous activity design.35 - 38.
-Activities will be limited to five priority areas, which will be selected and combined in the country programme (CP) according to strategies and circumstances of the recipient country.36 - a) Enable young children and pregnant and lactating women to meet their special nutritional and nutrition-related health needs.
+Emphasis will be placed on participatory approaches: development of proactive partnerships, especially with national governments, cost-effectiveness in terms of achieving development results, results-oriented monitoring and reporting, introduction of new approaches, and improved quality through rigorous activity design.
+33 - 47.
+Activities will be limited to five priority areas, which will be selected and combined in the country programme (CP) according to strategies and circumstances of the recipient country.
+34 - a) Enable young children and pregnant and lactating women to meet their special nutritional and nutrition-related health needs.
 WFP will increase the resources devoted to reducing early malnutrition, particularly among mothers and children at critical times in their lives.
 Priority will be given to early malnutrition in assessments of country food needs and donor discussions.
-Activities will be targeted to women and children who are nutritionally vulnerable.37
+Activities will be targeted to women and children who are nutritionally vulnerable.35 nutrition and health education measures, funded by national or international partners or possibly by a modest amount of WFP direct support costs (DSC).
+WFP will seek to integrate deworming treatments in activities targeted at young children.36